mithun96/InterviewPrep-Java/Knowledge/Cracking_The_Coding_Interview_Notes.md

 The time for the above solutions are `O(n)` and the space complexity for the second soltion much lower than the first one which has n size array.

-# Chapter 9: System Designa nd Scalability
+# Chapter 9: System Designa and Scalability

-There are good silutions and bad solution.
+There are good solutions and bad solution.
 There is no perfect solution

 ## Handling the questions